 Officially known as the republic of Poland, it is divided into 16 territories, and has a population of almost 39 million people.
 It is also the sixth most populated nation in the European Union.
 It is also considered to be an emerging economic power and is considered to be the eighth largest economy in Europe.
-Poland also has a rich cultural heritage and a high standard of living, life quality, safety, education and freedom.
+With many reputable colleges and universities, Poland also has a rich cultural heritage and a high standard of living, life quality, safety, education and freedom.

 Poland also provides free university education, social security supported by the state, and a universal healthcare system.
 The country is also home to a rich cultural heritage and has a number of historical monuments.
 There are 15 UNESCO world heritage sites in Poland and has cultural roots that date back over a thousand years.

 Poland extends across several geographical features.
 In the north-west territory lies the majestic Baltic seacost, this coast has a number of coastal lakes and dunes.
 The central part of the country is made up of plains while the southern border is guarded by the Carpathian mountains.
 Poland is quite rich in mineral deposits like iron, zinc, copper and rock salt.
 The country has some amazing sights one can indulge in, including the Wieliczka salt mine which was constructed in the 13th century and contains an entire town built under the ground.
 Everything in this town is built from salt.